ninetyn1ne/ninetyn1ne.github.io/_posts/2020-10-05-open-redir-to-ato.md

 # Path traversal in the wild:

-While using the app as a user, with burp running in the background, I noticed that website made several requests to a Graphql API with different queries.
-Graphql is an API query language that requires only one endpoint to query and modify data.
-Several companies use GraphQl as an alternative to REST APIs.
-You may read more about Graphql [here](https://graphql.org/)
+While using the app as a user, with burp running in the background, I noticed that website made several requests to a GraphQL API with different queries.
+GraphQL is an API query language that requires only one endpoint to query and modify data.
+Several companies use GraphQL as an alternative to REST APIs.
+You may read more about GraphQL [here](https://graphql.org/)

-I began analyzing each Graphql request one by one to check any unusual behavior.
+I began analyzing each GraphQL request one by one to check any unusual behavior.
 A mutation query **GetAuthorizedApps** grabbed my attention.
 This query was used to test the connection of any third-party apps which were connected to the account using OAuth.

 ![graphql-1](/assets/img/open-redir-to-ato/Graphql-1.PNG){: .mx-auto.d-block :}